TahoeJimbo/ernestine/README.md

       <action application="lua" data="dialplan inbound ${sip_to_user} private"/>
     </condition>
   </extension>
 ```

 ### Simple Voicemail
 A brutally simple voicemail client is included, and again, it's probably good for showing how to do FreeSWITCH™ stuff in Lua.
 (Or as a starting point for your own system.)
 It has a long way to go before being antyhing more than useful to me. :-)

+### Other stuff...
+I use a custom set of audio prompts recorded by a friend (a voice over actor), instead of the default FreeSWITCH™ library.
+Don't expect any of the voice announcements to work until you adapt them to your own prompts.